Jiajieja/WM9QG-Fundamentals-of-Artificial-Intelligence-and-Data-Mining-Group-Assessment/README.md

 You may need to install the requirements first.
 > pip install -r requirements.txt

 The original CSV can not be pushed to the github repo, as they are over the size limitation, please follow the instruction of google colab operating before.
-For K-means clustering, as it was based on a pre-processed CSV.
+For clustering, as it was based on a pre-processed CSV.
 > student_engagement_analysis.csv

 Therefore please download the necessary csv and put them into the corresponding file address from: